-Includes Shikshana Mitra, Its education unit cum residential centre for poor children, Makkala Mitra, a shelter home for the destitute, Apta Mitra, which responds to distressed calls and recovers victimised children and maintaining mobile creches, which look after children of construction labourers.
+Includes Shikshana Mitra, its education unit cum residential centre for poor children, Makkala Mitra, a shelter home for the destitute, Apta Mitra, which responds to distressed calls and recovers victimised children and maintains mobile creches, which looks after children of construction labourers.

-Its child development initiatives include Nisarga Grama, a shelter home for street children with all modern facilities, Chinnara Thangudhama, a centre where boys can stay and receive vocational training to have access to job opportunities and lend support to Anganwadi Centres by upgrading its infrastructure.
+Its child development initiatives include Nisarga Grama, a shelter home for street children with all modern facilities, Chinnara Thangudhama, a centre where boys can stay and receive vocational training to have access to job opportunities and it also lends support to Anganwadi Centres by upgrading their infrastructure.

 It also supports Government schools by mobilising support, conducting surveys and campaigns, arranging extra-curricular and teaching activities.
 Its Alumni for village integrated development focuses on helping alumni develop their village amenities.

 64, 9th Main Mathikere